-- In each audit team for all audits (initial, surveillance, renewal), at least one QMS Auditor shall have basic understanding of sterile device manufacturing aspects. - In the case of initial audits and subsequently once every 3 years, or in case of significant changes to the sterilisation process a Product Assessor with special qualification for sterile device manufacturing aspects shall be part of the audit team, focusing on the specific processes in relation to sterile device manufacture.
+- o In each audit team for all audits (initial, surveillance, renewal), at least one QMS Auditor shall have basic understanding of and experience in sterile device manufacturing aspects, especially when sterilization is done in house or at a non-certified external company. - o In the case of initial audits and subsequently once every 3 years, or in case of significant changes to the sterilisation process a Product Assessor with special qualification for sterile device manufacturing aspects shall be part of the audit team, focusing on the specific processes in relation to sterile device manufacture.